Within the past 6 months two of the nurses I work with lost their mothers. In both of these cases, they chose to have their mothers on our hospice.

 I’ve heard nurses and other hospice work talk about numbness, panic attacks, and severe depression related to recent losses.
 Some left hospice for something with a lighter touch or left healthcare completely.

 I had a personal experience with this a few years ago.
 The hospice I worked for at the time took on the case of a young boy who was dying from cancer.
 I was the chaplain for his family and identified strongly with them because I had a son about his age.
-I started being fearful and paranoid concerning my own son’s health.
+I started to become fearful and paranoid concerning my own son’s health.
 Every headache could have been a tumor, every tired afternoon was leukemia.
 I struggled with his loss when he died a great deal, not only because it was such a tragic case but also because I could so easily see myself in their shoes.

 All of this points to the need for self care, but it also points us toward being aware of the needs of those working around us on a daily basis.
 Hospice can be frantic at times, and with our energies directed outward so much we often fail to see that the needs of those we work with are the same as those we are paid to care for.
 We don’t always handle that well as a team.
 But we try in our own fumbling way to watch out for each other and give each other space and a listening ear.